 1. Synthesis of Novel π-Extended Molecules Using Transition Metal Catalysts

 In recent years, various novel functional organic molecules have been reported, which are directed toward active materials for organic devices.
 However, in order to create organic functional devices with truly practical performance, it is essential to synthesize more innovative molecules.
 For the purpose, thienoacenes, which are acene-based molecule containing a thiophene ring, are attracting considerable attention.
 We are focusing on novel thienoacenes, especially containing other heteroatoms, as candidates for functional organic molecules.
-Therefore, one of our interests is in the development of new transition metal-catalyzed reactions as efficient tools to synthesize a variety of thienoacene derivatives (Figure 1).
+Therefore, one of our interests is the development of new transition metal-catalyzed reactions as efficient tools to synthesize a variety of thienoacene derivatives (Figure 1).

 Figure 1.
 Our Synthesized Thienoacene Derivatives